 Sargent Shriver National Center on Poverty Law [Closed]

 CARPLS (Coordinated Advice Referral Program for Legal Services)

 Legal Aid Chicago

 Mexican American Legal Defense and Educational Fund (MALDEF)

-National Immigrant Justice Center LGBT Immigrant Rights Initiative
+National Immigrant Justice Center LGBTQ Immigrant Rights Initiative

 Roger Baldwin Foundation of the American Civil Liberties Union of Illinois, Inc.